piechologist/GhosttyExtensions.jl/README.md

 ### Shell integration

-- The terminal title shows the active project and — if the environment variable `SSH_TTY` is set — the remote hostname (OSC 2).
+The terminal title shows the active project and — if the environment variable `SSH_TTY` is set — the remote hostname (OSC 2).

-- `pbcopy(x)` and `pbpaste()` add pasteboard support for copy'n'paste that works over ssh (OSC 52).
+`pbcopy(x)` and `pbpaste()` add pasteboard support for copy'n'paste that works over ssh (OSC 52).

-- OSC 133 prompt marking for the prompt modes `julia>`, `shell>`, and `help?>` enables jumping back and forth through the prompts (Ghostty defaults:
+Prompt marking (OSC 133) for the prompt modes `julia>`, `shell>`, and `help?>` enables jumping back and forth through the prompts (Ghostty defaults:
 Shift-Command-Up/Down) or selecting & copying the output between two prompts (Command-Triple-Click).

-- Mouse click events require Ghostty 1.3.0+.
+Mouse click events move the cursor to the clicked position in the command buffer.
+This requires Ghostty 1.3.0+.
 Limitation: the cursor does not move up or down on multi-line prompts — it only moves left or right on the line it's on.

 ### Inline plotting

-Kitty graphics protocol for use with Plots.jl.
-Plots are shown as PNGs in their original sizes.
-There is no scaling.
-Adjust the plot size within Plots.jl (see below).
-This approach makes plots less blurred and there's no need for any dependencies.
+This feature implements the Kitty graphics protocol for use with Plots.jl.
+Plots are shown in the terminal window as PNGs in their original sizes.
+There is no scaling, which makes plots less blurred, and there's no need for any dependencies.
 Use KittyTerminalImages.jl if you need more features.

 Inline plotting is automatically activated in interactive sessions and works over ssh.

-In non-interactive scripts, call `inlineplotting()` once to initialize.
-Remember to wrap the plot commands with `display(...)`.

-Switch back to the default (e.g., GKSQT.app on macOS) with `inlineplotting(false)`.
-Plotting to a GUI app works only on the local machine.
+In non-interactive scripts, call `inlineplotting()` once to initialize, and remember to wrap the plot commands with `display(...)`.
+Switch back to the default (e.g., GKSQT.app on macOS) with `inlineplotting(false)` — this only works on the local machine.

 Get the size of the terminal window in pixels with `pixelsize()`.
 See the docstring (`?pixelsize`) for examples about adjusting the plot size or setting default sizes.
+There's also an example in [Installation](#installation) below.

 ### Pager

+You can ignore this feature if you have TerminalPager.jl installed.

-- `page(x)` or `x |> page` sends anything to the `less` command-line tool that usually comes with BSD, Linux, and macOS.
-It renders the full REPL representation of `x` — colored and not truncated — and pages it with horizontal scrolling for wide output (chopped long lines).
+`page(x)` or `x |> page` sends anything to the `less` command-line tool that usually comes with BSD, Linux, and macOS.
+It renders the full REPL representation of `x` — colored and not truncated — and pages it with horizontal scrolling for wide output (using `less -S` to chop long lines).
 A string is paged verbatim.

 Extra arguments can be passed to `less` with the `lessargs` keyword, e.g.
-  `page(x; lessargs="--header=1,8")` for one frozen header line and 8 frozen columns.
+`page(x; lessargs="--header=1,8")` for 1 frozen header line and 8 frozen
+columns.

 The F1 help also uses this pager via `invoke_help` (see below).

-You can ignore this feature if you have TerminalPager.jl installed.

 ### Extra functions for key bindings (not exported)